Bachelor of Biomedical Sciences

 Programme Features

-The BBiomedSc is global in outlook, with flexibility given to students to tailor their learning towards their area of interest, be it biomedical research, articulation to a healthcare profession, or innovation and entrepreneurship.
+The BBiomedSc programme is global in outlook, with flexibility given to students in tailoring their interest-based learning, be it biomedical research, articulation to a healthcare profession, or innovation and entrepreneurship.

-Biomedical sciences cover a wide range of scientific and allied disciplines, including molecular and cell biology, genetics and genome science, bioinformatics, anatomy, physiology, pharmacology, biological and medicinal chemistry, immunology and microbiology, and public and environmental health.
-The study of biomedical sciences focuses on the relationships between humans, health, and disease, translating biomedical applications of basic sciences to the clinical practices of health services and the healthcare industry.
+Biomedical Sciences cover a wide range of scientific and allied disciplines, with the inclusion of molecular and cell biology, genetics and genome science, bioinformatics, anatomy, physiology, pharmacology, biological and medicinal chemistry, immunology and microbiology, as well as public and environmental health.
+The study of biomedical sciences focuses on the inter-relationships between humans, health, and diseases, along with the translation of biomedical applications of basic sciences into the clinical practices of health services, and the healthcare industry.

 The 21st century is widely regarded as an age of ‘biomedicine’.
-With the foundation of its excellent track record in biomedical research and a strong team of biomedical scientists, the Faculty offers the Bachelor of Biomedical Sciences (BBiomedSc) programme with the aim of nurturing graduates with multidisciplinary knowledge across key biomedical disciplines.
-They will be well prepared for careers in the wide spectrum of biomedical science related areas.
-Such careers include research and development for the pharmaceutical, diagnostics, medical devices and laboratory instrumentation industries; research in universities, government and medical laboratories; management and entrepreneurship in the fast-changing healthcare-related economy; clinical trials management; healthcare media and communication; health promotion, hospital administration and healthcare planning.
-They will also have acquired an excellent foundation for articulation to medical, veterinary sciences and other health-related professional programmes through graduate entry, and for future MPhil/PhD studies.
+Building on the foundation of its excellent track record in biomedical research and a strong team of biomedical scientists, the Faculty offers the Bachelor of Biomedical Sciences (BBiomedSc) programme with the aim of nurturing graduates well-versed in key biomedical disciplines.
+Having much more than core knowledge, they will be broadly trained for a variety of career fields, such as research in universities, government and medical laboratories; research and development for the pharmaceutical, diagnostics, medical devices and laboratory instrumentation industries, and management and business development of related industries; clinical trials management; media and communication; and health promotion, hospital administration and healthcare planning.
+In addition, they will acquire an excellent foundation for articulation to medical, veterinary sciences and other health-related professional programmes through graduate entry, and for MPhil/PhD studies.

-The BBiomedSc curriculum is designed with a good balance of structure and flexibility, allowing students to plan their studies according to their individual and diverse interests.
-The focus of the Biomedical Sciences core courses is to cover:
+The BBiomedSc curriculum is designed with a good balance of structure and flexibility, allowing students to plan their studies according to their individual interests.
+The Biomedical Sciences primarily covers the following core courses:

-• the basic principles of the processes, mechanisms, patterns of diseases and concepts of therapeutic strategies
+• The basic principles of the processes, mechanisms, patterns of diseases and concepts of diagnostics and therapeutics, and essential analytical methodologies and state-of-the-art contemporary information technology in the field of biomedical sciences.

 Professor Danny Chan